This is an authentic Italian minestrone soup recipe. It is one of the many recipes all over the country.

 When your hands and feet are cold, your nose is runny, and your spirit is low, there’s no better remedy than making the authentic Italian minestrone soup.

 You can serve minestrone plain or with pasta, rice, or crostini.

 After pouring it into porcelain bowls, you can also garnish it with fresh chopped herbs, parmesan, or a few drops of raw extra-virgin olive oil.

 Plus, depending on your personal tastes, you may leave veggies in chunks (big or small), blend them – once cooked, or do half and half.

 The secret of any authentic Italian minestrone soup recipe is slow-cooking.
 To be honest, I don’t always simmer it as long as indicated in the recipe.
-I often turn the heat off after 30 minutes or until potatoes or beans are fork-tender.
+I often turn the heat off after thirty minutes or until potatoes or beans are fork-tender.
 But I had to give you a choice between tradition and everyday life demands.

 The base of this minestrone soup is a parsley-and-pancetta trite, which gives it an intense flavor.